 You can also find out if a charity or fundraiser is real by seeing if it’s registered in your state.
 You can do that by contacting the National Association of State Charity Officials at 720-508-6204.

-You can also check if the charity is trustworthy by contacting the Better Business Bureau’s (BBB) Wise Giving Alliance.
-The BBB has a searchable database on tens of thousands of charities.
+The BBB's Sandra Guile told 9 On Your Side their database lists thousands of charities.
 You can download complete reports on each charity and see if they meet the BBB’s standards.

 If the charity you’re researching isn’t on the list, you can ask the BBB about it by contacting them through their website.
 They will forward you any information they have on file about the organization.
 And if they don’t have any data to share, that charity may be added to the BBB’s next evaluation list.